Septias/bachelor-thesis/rec-spec.typ

 - Because the only change (visibly) is the notion of row equality and permit duplicate labels, the system can be integrated with standard Hindley–Milner polymorphism (and qualified types, even higher‐rank via MLF) with relatively modest modifications.
 - In fact, in the broader ecosystem, there are warnings about unsound type inference when extensible records are involved.

+== MLSub
+MLsub supports records by category theory and some crazy construction in lattice space and order theory.
+Basically the theory is maximally extensible because it uses an algebraic definition of subtyping and creates a category, that is _extensible_ in math terms.
+Since it already posses primitive types (booleans), function types and records, there is really not so much that nix adds to it.
+The only difference being some primitive types, function patterns, the concat operators, two new language constructs (which are not too difficult) and lazyness.

+Even though that might sound like a bit, the core calculus should in theory still work out if the constructs and function pattern don't break it.
+In multiple places, @dolan2017algebraic noted that an algebraic interpretation of subtying overcomes the shortcomming (non-termination, complexity) of syntactic definitions so it _could_ be interesting to do an algebraic definition aswell.
+The only problem is that it is very mathsy and needs a general and good understanding of _order theory_ as well as _category theory_.
+I don't think it is a good idea to add this to the stack now ☹

+For now we should stick to a syntactic definition of this style:

+#derive(
+  "T-Rec",
+  ($oi({l_i : τ_i}) "//" overline({l_j : τ_j})^j$,),
+  $overline({l_k : τ_k})^k$,
+)

+#bibliography("bib/algebraic_subtyping.bib", style: "iso-690-author-date")